A Scoop Of Proteus Nutrition Vegan Omega-3 Capsules

 Historically we would make up for this deficiency by eating seafood.
 Fish and other seafood are the major dietary source of DHA and EPA for humans.
 If seafood is off the table, the only way for vegans and vegetarians to increase their levels of these semi-essential Omega-3 oils is usually to take supplements.

-Fortunately for vegans and vegetarians there is another ideal source of EPA and DHA from the ocean: algae.
+Fortunately for vegans and vegetarians there is another ideal source of DHA from the ocean: algae.
 Algae are an ancient type of organism that pre-dates land plants, and range from chlorella to giant kelp.
 Microscopic algae are the main source of EPA and DHA in the ocean and they are the dietary source of Omega-3 oils for crustaceans and fish.
 In other words, fish get their Omega-3 oils from algae, so why don't we just skip the middleman and get it directly from algae?

 References: